 Cheapest price for four people renting an electric pitch for touring or camping:

-So, Thorness Bay and Nodes Point are cheapest for caravan holidays.
-Landguard and Landguard are somewhere in the middle.
+So, Thorness Bay and Landguard are cheapest for caravan holidays.
+Nodes Point and Lower Hyde are more expensive.

 However, we searched long in advance (nine months before the holiday date) when the cheapest accommodation was still available.
 Nearer the time I would expect the choice to narrow, so it's worth checking more than one site to get a good deal.
 Over the years that we've been doing these price comparisons, I'd say that Thorness Bay is usually the cheapest Parkdean Resorts/former Park Resorts Holiday Park on the Isle of Wight but it does vary.